harigopal/blog.harigopal.in/_posts/2019-10-05-application-state-is-not-the-answer.md

 When reaching for global / application state as a solution from our toolbox, its critical to examine whether it's worth the costs involved, and whether we're being careful to avoid the pitfalls that it exposes.

-State-management based on localized state with plentiful prop drilling is definitely _not_ stylish, but it's based on sound development practises, works _really_ well in most situations, and should be the default choice for React and ReasonReact applications of any level of complexity.
+State-management based on localized state with plentiful prop drilling might not be _stylish_, but it's based on sound development practises, works _really_ well in most situations, and should be the default choice for React and ReasonReact applications of any level of complexity.

 As for my pet project, it's future is uncertain.
-I made a _lot_ of mistakes in that codebase, while learning to use ReasonML and ReasonReact for the first time.
-It's state management is, quite frankly, a mess.
+I started working on it when I was still a beginner with ReasonML, and the mistakes I made while learning have piled up.
+Its state management is, quite frankly, a mess.
 However, thanks to those mistakes, by the time I introduced ReasonML & ReasonReact to my full-time work, I knew enough to be conservative.

 Right now, I'm focusing on building [PupilFirst](https://www.pupilfirst.com) - an LMS that my company open-sourced recently, and which we've been working on since 2013.
 It mixes Ruby, ReasonML & GraphQL, and is probably one of the largest open-source ReasonReact webapps out there.